oswaldobapvicjr/performetrics/README.md

 ---

 ## Configuration
 **Performetrics** does not only collect useful metrics.
-A comprehensive set of features was carefully designed to optimize data collection and present the results in different styles with a minimum of code required to the library user.
+A comprehensive set of features was carefully designed to optimize data collection and present the results in different styles requiring a minimum of code.

 ### Conversion Modes